mhnuk2007/Ecom-Project/SpringEcom/README.md

 - Spring Boot team for the excellent framework
 - PostgreSQL community for the robust database
 - Lombok project for reducing boilerplate code

+## 📝 Technical Notes

+- Product images are stored as `byte[]` in the database and can be retrieved via the image endpoint.
+- The search endpoint (`/api/products/search`) logs the search keyword to the server console for debugging.
+- Database connection uses `spring.datasource.hikari.auto-commit=false` for better transaction control (see `application.properties`).